 Human Resources Assistance

-The PEO functions as your off-site HR department.
-The bottom line: more compliance for your organization while keeping your expert staff focused on meeting targets.
+The PEO functions as your offsite, outsourced HR department.
+The bottom line is that you will have more compliance for your organization while keeping your expert staff focused on meeting targets.

-- Conducts background checks and pre-employment testing on potential employees
+- PEOs will conducts background checks and pre-employment testing on potential employees.

-- Recruits employees through advertising, resume screening, and interviewing
+- They will recruits employees through advertising, resume screening, and interviewing.

-- Provides customizable employee handbooks and position descriptions
+- PEOs will provides customizable employee handbooks and position descriptions to all employees.

 Overcome Employee Benefits Challenges

 Your PEO will seek out cost-effective benefits plans for your organization.
 By pooling employees from many different organizations into one group, the PEO is able to spread medical claims over a larger premium base.
-The bottom line: lower rates, smaller annual rate increases compared to smaller businesses.
+The bottom line is that your business will get lower rates, smaller annual rate increases compared to smaller businesses.